 Livingston is on my travel bucket list because this small beach town on the Caribbean coast offers a completely different vibe than any other region of Guatemala.
 Unlike the Mayan highlands, Livingston is home to the Garifuna people, descendants of West African, Arawak, Carib and European ancestors.

 Their Afro-Caribbean culture features drum-based punta dance music, a distinct Garifuna language and a rich culinary tradition.
 Garifuna dishes I’m looking forward to tasting include tapado (a coconut-infused seafood soup), ereba (cassava bread) and dharasa, the local tamale.

 Livingston is also a jumping off point for exploring natural wonders such as Rio Dulce, beautiful Playa Blanca beach, Siete Altares (Seven Altars), a series of cascading waterfalls set in the rainforest and the Bay of Amatique known for its sightings of wild dolphins.
-I can’t wait to visit in 2018!
+I can’t wait to visit!

 Nicole Arnott of Wee Gypsy Girl:

 The Amalfi Coast is no stranger to bucket lists worldwide.
 With its enviable seaside location and dramatic cliff side vantage points, this little gem on Italy’s Sorrentine Peninsula receives its fair share of visitors every year.

 I’ve always wanted to visit the Amalfi Coast – especially for the food!
 However, this year, I got the perfect excuse to finally visit.
 One of my best friends is getting married there in August and she couldn’t have chosen a better location for her wedding.
 Temperatures are going to be sky high so I’m sure that all us Scottish guests will be taking full advantage of the region’s beaches!